CHK Guidance Counselors

 The middle school guidance staff includes a Director of Student Support Services and two full time guidance counselors.
 In addition, our district-wide student assistance counselor is part of this team.
 Our goal is to guide students on their path toward a successful transition to high school ensuring students are prepared academically, socially, and emotionally.
 The counselors focus on promoting and supporting student growth throughout their years at Carl H. Kumpf Middle School.

-Andrew Amendola, Supervisor of Student Support Services
+Andrew Amendola, Director of Student Support Services

 732-382-0910 ext.
 3263

 Mr. Joseph Sortino, School Counselor: Last Names: A-K

 Ms. Danielle Crincoli, School Counselor: Last Names: L-Z

 HS Registration Information for Eighth Graders

 - Students and their families will review our new Program of Studies that is located on our ALJ School Counseling webpage.
 On this document you will find course descriptions, prerequisites, and other pertinent information for the scheduling process.
 The elective sheet must be completed and filled out prior to their meeting.
 It can be found under the “Form” section in Genesis.

 - Students will be scheduled for a 20 minute time slot with a high school counselor.
 Parents/Guardians are invited to attend virtually as well, but it is not mandatory.
 If you are unable to attend, a copy of their projected schedule/electives will be sent home with your child.
 Should you have any questions, you can contact the high school counselor or the department supervisor.

 -Students will go to the cafeteria with their chromebooks, during their meeting date & time, and log into their virtual scheduling meeting.